 Progress Not Perfection

-Make Self-Affirmations Work for You
+Make Self-Affirmations Work For You

 Positive affirmations are meant to be helpful, not harmful.
 Don’t wake up in the morning and tell yourself you have to be perfect.
 Unnecessary pressure can hinder recovery and disrupt progress made.
 Tell yourself instead that you will be better and continue to do your best, despite the past and your chronic illness.

 Make your self-affirmations a morning ritual, and before you know it, you’ll start believing what you tell yourself.
 Eventually, your positive affirmations will no longer be forced.
 Instead, they’ll be an extension of who you are and the person you’re becoming.
-You may even share your experience using them with those in your Recovery Circle, encouraging them to incorporate them into their daily routine to heal emotional wounds.

 Remember, everyone’s road to recovery looks different.
 What works for some may not work for others.
 The above Affirmation List is intended to be used as a general guideline for someone looking to incorporate this important form of self-care into their recovery.